lskillen/cookiecutter-py-aoc/{{cookiecutter.project_name}}/README.md

 bash setup.sh
 ```

-... or just follow the rest of this README to do it manually. :)
+... or follow the rest of this README to do it manually. :)

-Note: *Don't* just blindly trust script files, go and have a look at it first; it's the same instructions from this README.md, but just in a single script).
+Note: *Don't* blindly trust script files; go and look at it first.
+These are the exact instructions from this README.md, but in a single script.

 ### 2. Initialize the Repository